rcastillo69/multilanguage/rust/rs-variables_and_system_types/README.md

 	Syntax:
 		const VARIABLE_NAME:dataType = value;

-## Declaring variable
+## Declaring Var

-- Use the var keyword, followed by variable name and type:
+- Use the var keyword, followed by Var name and type:

 	Syntax: